 An in-depth study of a variety of biblical texts and themes relevant to the roles and character of women in the Old Testament, including selections from Genesis, Ruth, Esther, Song of Songs, Proverbs (esp. ch.
 31), and the songs of Deborah and Miriam.
-Excerpts from the prophecies of Hosea and Ezekiel.
-Prerequisite: REL 113 or 114, or consent of instructor.
+Also considers excerpts from the prophecies of Hosea and Ezekiel.
+Prerequisite: REL 113, 114, or consent of instructor.
 Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

 THE NATURE AND MISSION OF THE CHURCH

 Participation in an approved archaeological dig, survey or field research program, usually in the Near East or Mediterranean region.
 Includes instruction in excavation or survey techniques, recording and processing of artifacts, and exposure to the wider results of related excavation and research and the use of archaeology as a tool for elucidating historical and cultural changes.
 This course acquaints students with the basic techniques and procedures used in modern archaeology through intensive hands-on fieldwork.
 Cross-listed as ARCH 401 and ANTH 401.
 Students desiring credit toward the Religion major or Humanities Distribution Requirement should register for REL 401; students desiring credit toward the Social Science Distribution Requirement or majors in Anthropology or Archaeology may register for either ANTH 401 or ARCH 401.
 Fulfills Global Cultural Diversity Requirement.
 Special fees apply.
 May Term or Summer Sessions only.

 THE SAYINGS OF JESUS

 An exploration of the ways in which early followers understood the nature and person of Jesus of Nazareth through their appropriation and interpretation of his teachings.
 An examination of the means and methods by which the teachings of Jesus were passed down from community to community and adapted to changing social and theological contexts in the first centuries of the Christian era.
-Prerequisite: REL 113 or 114, or consent of instructor.
+Prerequisite: REL 113, 114, or consent of instructor.
 Alternate years.